Implementing ICERD: Using Human Rights to Demand Racial Justice

 The US Human Rights Network is dedicated to advancing racial justice using a human rights framework.
 We provide educational resources, organize and coordinate groups in the use of human rights standards in particular those in the International Convention on the Elimination of all forms of Racial Discrimination (ICERD or more commonly, CERD).

 Our work on CERD is coordinated by the CERD Taskforce, which serves as the primary coordinating body for social justice groups and individuals interested in using the International Convention on the Elimination of all forms of Racial Discrimination (ICERD) to advance racial justice in the United States.
-We are currently calling for applications from members and partners to expand the membership of the CERD Taskforce.

 What is CERD?